ZrrSkywalker/Point-M2AE/README.md

 The paper has been accepted by **NeurIPS 2022**.

 ## News
-* The fine-tuning code of Point-M2AE is released 📌.
+* We revise some bugs for pre-trianing and release the fine-tuning code of Point-M2AE 📌.
 * Our latest work, [I2P-MAE](https://arxiv.org/pdf/2212.06785.pdf) has been accepted by **CVPR 2023** 🔥 and [open-sourced](https://github.com/ZrrSkywalker/I2P-MAE).
 I2P-MAE leverges 2D pre-trained models to guide the pre-training of Point-M2AE and achieves *SOTA* performance on various 3D tasks.

 ## Introduction